-Last fall my husband optimistically started digging this hole for a plum tree we plan to buy this spring.
+Last fall we optimistically started digging this hole for a plum tree we plan to buy this spring.
 The first few inches of digging were easy, uncovering just a few medium-sized rocks that were easy to move.
-Under those he hit some substantial rocks… several of them wedged together… and all of these rocks were too large and extended too far down into the soil to be dug out with a shovel.
+Under those we hit some substantial rocks… several of them wedged together… and all of these rocks were too large and extended too far down into the soil to be dug out with a shovel.

 It’s at this point when we bring in a heavy duty winch and a logging chain.
 Usually there is a tree nearby that can serve as a weight to pull against.
 The tree in this picture is a dead tree that had its top sheared off during an ice storm a few winters ago… otherwise we would have put several layers of cardboard under the chain to protect the tree from damage.
 We’re very careful about that.

 In the beginning it’s difficult to position the chain correctly because usually there isn’t enough of the rock exposed, but even if the chain falls off, that first winching will usually move the rock enough so the chain can be put completely around it.
-I position the chain while my husband holds the rock steady.
-Once the chain is completely encircling the rock, more winching will result in the rock starting to move upward.
+Then, once the chain is completely encircling the rock, more winching will result in the rock starting to move upward.